Authors: Xarray developers

 Why has xarray been successful?
 In our opinion:

-- Xarray does a great job of solving specific use-cases for
+Xarray does a great job of solving specific use-cases for multidimensional data analysis:

-- This facilitates collaboration between users with different needs, and helps us attract a broad community of contributers.
+This facilitates collaboration between users with different needs, and helps us attract a broad community of contributors.

-- Xarray integrates well with other libraries in the scientific
+Xarray integrates well with other libraries in the scientific Python stack.

 apply_ufunc()), which facilitates extending xarray in various ways.